fundot/fundot/doc/cheatsheet.md

 ### Getter

-A getter is a owner-key pair that is used to get the value with the specific key out of the owner.
+A getter is a owner-index pair that is used to get the value with the specific index out of the owner.

 ```Fundot
 >>> math : {pi : 3.14}